Dylancer1998/awesome-visual-localization-papers/README.md

 </details>

 <details>
-<summary> <b>[NetVLAD: CNN Architecture for Weakly Supervised Place
-Recognition]</b> R. Arandjelovic.
+<summary> <b>[NetVLAD: CNN Architecture for Weakly Supervised Place Recognition]</b> R. Arandjelovic.
 CVPR, 2016. </summary>
 By using GPS, this paper got the potential positives and definite negative training examples.
+The difference between NetVLAD and VLAD is aggregation step, NetVLAD use a VLAD layer to learned the weight of each centroid.
+So that NetVLAD provide a fully differential pipeline to apply on the weakly supervised task.
 </details>

 <details>